 18.10 Extraordinary General Meetings

-The Directors may, whenever they think fit, convene an extraordinary general meeting and extraordinary general meetings shall also be convened on such requisition, or in default, may be convened by such requisitionists, as provided by Section 106 of the Act..
+The Directors may, whenever they think fit, convene an extraordinary general meeting.
 If at any time there are not within Malawi sufficient Directors capable of acting to form a quorum, any two members of the Company having the right to vote may convene an extraordinary general meeting in the same manner as nearly as possible as that in which meetings may be convened by the Directors.

 18.11 Notice of General Meetings